athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ### clj/clojure

-### clj/clojure
+As we see above, the `Clojure CLI` is invoked by calling one of the two shell commands:

+- `clj`
+- `clojure`

-When you read the `Clojure CLI Tools` [official getting started] you will notice that you can use two commands: `clj` or `clojure`.
-They seem to do the same thing, but are used at different times.
-When do you use one over the other?
+When you read through the [Official Deps and CLI Guide] you will see that you can use either `clj` or `clojure`.  `clj` is the recommended version, but both are used.
+Furthermore, when you start to look at open source code, you will see that both are used.

-`clj` is _mainly_ used during development.  `clojure` is _mainly_ used in a production or CI environment.
+What's the difference between these two commands? `clj` is _mainly_ used during development.  `clojure` is _mainly_ used in a production or CI environment.
 The reason for this is because `clj` is a light wrapper around the `clojure` command.